WordPress Multisite Managing AIOWPS Plugin Single Site helps you understand and setup the plugin in a single network site.

 - User Login

-- User Registration = This feature can only be set up in the main site.
+- User Registration = This feature can only be set up in the main admin site.

-- Database Security = The following feature is not included DB Prefix.
+- Database Security = The following feature DB Prefix is not included in the sub site.

-- Brute Force = The following features are not included = Cookie Based Brute Force Prevention, Login Whitelist and Honeypot
+- Brute Force = The following features are not included in the sub site = Cookie Based Brute Force Prevention, Login Whitelist and Honeypot

 - Spam Prevention

-From the two lists above you can see the difference between the two sites.
-You can see what is included in the network admin site and what is included in the single network site.
+From the two lists above you can see the difference between the network admin site and the network single site.

-The following list of features are not included in the network single site because they write to the .htaccess file.
-The .htaccess file is managed only by the network admin site.
+Step 1-c ) The following list of features are not included in the network single site because they write to the .htaccess file.
+The .htaccess file is managed only by the network admin main site.
 This rule applies to all plugins that are installed in a multisite network.

 - Filesystem Security